Twilight-Shadow/DiversifiedTopkSubgraphMatching/README.md

 ### Dataset

-For training, validation and testing, we all use the synthetic dataset that is used in SPMiner.
+For training, validation and testing, you need to use the synthetic dataset.
 The model only needs to be trained once, and it can be used in any other dataset in our experiment.

 ### Training